Use the Modular content element to build content from multiple content items. For example, it is suitable for the following scenarios:

 - Relating content that belongs together.
 For example, you have an author’s bio that you want to include at the end of the individual blog posts.

-The following video shows how you can link content together with modular content.
+The following video explains the concept behind content linking with modular content.

 Build larger pages